Hang out with alpacas at these Paso Robles Airbnbs

 She said Capaldi Ranch’s Airbnb rentals are booked through November on weekends — although there are some midweek availabilities in coming months.

-If you can’t make it up for a stay, the ranch also offers tours for $10 apiece — or free with a $25 purchase from the ranch’s store.
+If you can’t make it up for a stay, the ranch will offers tours a few times a week for $10 apiece — or free with a $25 purchase from the ranch’s store.
 Tours are by appointment only; call Daphne at 818-515-2216 to make an appointment.
+The tours, which were suspended over the summer, will begin again in October, Capaldi said.